U.S. business inventories up, sales rebound strongly

-WASHINGTON, Jan 15 (Reuters) - U.S. business inventories rose modestly in November as sales rose solidly, backing views restocking will not support economic growth in the fourth quarter.
+WASHINGTON (Reuters) - Business inventories rose modestly in November as sales rose solidly, backing views restocking will not support economic growth in the fourth quarter.

 The Commerce Department said on Tuesday inventories increased 0.3 percent to a record $1.62 trillion after rising by the same margin in October.